MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-21-preventing-accidental-internet-exposure-of-aws-resources.md

 }
 ```

-Except that is insufficient: as it does not list every subnet in every region.[^1404]
+Except that is insufficient: as it does not read from every region.[^1404]

 So we need to write [our own custom Terraform provider](https://gist.github.com/MajinBuuOnSecurity/cb6b4689b47f555a2324c3f33da8e7eb#file-public_subnets-go-L172-L181) to iterate through all regions.